Computing Projective Implicit Representations from Poset Towers: Abstract

 \section{Abstract}

-A family of simplicial complexes, connected with simplicial maps and indexed by a poset $P$, is called a \emph{poset tower}.
-The concept of poset towers subsumes classical objects of study in the persistence literature, as, for example, one-critical multi-filtrations and zigzag filtrations, but also allows multi-critical simplices and arbitrary simplicial maps.
+A family of simplicial complexes, connected by simplicial maps and indexed by a finite poset $P$, is called a \emph{poset tower}.
+The concept of poset towers subsumes classical objects of study in the persistence literature, such as multi-parameter filtrations, zigzag filtrations, and one-parameter simplicial towers, while also allowing arbitrary finite posets and arbitrary simplicial maps.
 The homology of a poset tower gives rise to a $P$-persistence module.
-To compute this homology globally over $P$, in the spirit of the persistence algorithm, we consider the homology of a chain complex of $P$-persistence modules, $C_{\ell-1}\xleftarrow{\partial_{\ell}}C_\ell\xleftarrow{\partial_{\ell+1}}C_{\ell+1}$, induced by the simplices of the poset tower.
-Contrary to the case of one-critical filtrations, the chain-modules $C_\ell$ of a poset tower can have a complicated structure.
-In this work, we tackle the problem of computing a representation of such a chain complex segment by projective modules and $P$-graded matrices, which we call a projective implicit representation (PiRep).
-We give efficient algorithms to compute asymptotically minimal projective resolutions (up to the second term) of the chain modules and the boundary maps and compute a PiRep from these resolutions.
-Our algorithms are tailored to the chain complexes and resolutions coming from poset towers and take advantage of their special structure.
-In the context of poset towers, they are fully general and could potentially serve as a foundation for developing more efficient algorithms on specific posets.
+To compute this homology globally over $P$, in the spirit of the persistence algorithm, we consider the homology of the chain complex segment of $P$-persistence modules, $C_{\ell\minus 1}\xleftarrow{\partial_{\ell}}C_\ell \xleftarrow{\partial_{\ell+1}}C_{\ell+1}$, induced by the simplices of the poset tower.
+Contrary to the case of one-critical multi-filtrations, the chain modules $C_\ell$ of a poset tower are not necessarily projective and can have a complicated structure.
+In this work, we address the problem of computing a replacement of such a chain complex segment by projective modules and $P$-graded matrices, resulting in what we call a projective implicit representation (PiRep), which preserves the homology.
+Such a representation plays the role of the graded boundary-matrix representation in the classical persistence algorithm: it converts the simplicial data of a poset tower into algebraic input on which persistent homology can be computed globally over $P$.
+In particular, a PiRep can be used as input to existing algorithms for computing minimal presentations of persistent homology.
+We give an efficient algorithm to compute a PiRep from a poset tower.
+Our algorithm constructs degreewise minimal presentations and asymptotically minimal second terms of projective resolutions of the chain modules $C_\ell$, lifts the boundary maps $\partial_\ell$ to these resolutions, and assembles this data into a PiRep using an additional correction term.
+The method is tailored to the chain complexes induced by poset towers and computes the required algebraic data combinatorially by exploiting their special structure, avoiding general-purpose algebraic reduction.
+In the context of poset towers, it is fully general and can serve as a foundation for developing efficient algorithms on specific posets.